wundergraph/cosmo/rfc/custom-modules-v1.md

 	OnSpan(span *trace.Span) func() // Return a function to be called when the span ends }

+type AuthenticationHooks interface {
+	// OnAuthenticate is called when a gateway request is authenticated
+	// Returning an error will result in a GraphQL error as a response from the gateway.
+	OnAuthenticate(req *core.GatewayRequest, err error) error
+	// OnPostAuthenticate is called after a gateway request is authenticated
+	// Returning an error will result in a GraphQL error as a response from the gateway.
+	OnPostAuthenticate(req *core.GatewayRequest, err error) error
+}

 type OperationHooks interface {
 	// OnNormalize is called when an operation is normalized
 	// Returning an error will result in a GraphQL error as a response from the gateway.
 	OnOperationNormalize(op *core.Operation, err error) error
+	// OnPostNormalize is called after an operation is normalized
+	// Returning an error will result in a GraphQL error as a response from the gateway.
+	OnPostOperationNormalize(op *core.Operation, err error) error
 	// OnPlan is called when an operation is planned
 	// Returning an error will result in a GraphQL error as a response from the gateway.
 	OnOperationPlan(op *core.Operation, err error) error
+	// OnPostOperationPlan is called after an operation is planned
+	// Returning an error will result in a GraphQL error as a response from the gateway.
+	OnPostOperationPlan(op *core.Operation, err error) error
 }

 var _ GatewayHooks = (*MyModule)(nil)